Last updated on December 21, 2025

 MTG players cried out that white needs more card draw, especially in EDH.
 WotC listened.

-Esper Sentinel can draw up to three cards a turn in EDH, provided that your opponents are playing spells and aren’t paying their taxes.
+Esper Sentinel can draw up a handful of cards each turn cycle in EDH, provided that your opponents are playing spells and aren’t paying their taxes.
 It’s synergistic with equipment and +1/+1 counters too since that raises the taxes players need to pay and your odds of drawing cards.

 Monastery Mentor

-Restricted in Vintage, Monastery Mentor is one of the better payoffs for a spells matter deck.
+Restricted in Vintage, Monastery Mentor is one of the best prowess cards and therefore an excellent payoff for a spells-matter deck.
 You’ll make a token every time you cast a noncreature spell.
 And not just any token, but a token with prowess.
 That’s like Young Pyromancer on steroids, which can quickly win a game.

 White Plume Adventurer

 White Plume Adventurer is the cheapest creature with the initiative mechanic.
-Like cards with monarch, the quicker it is to put online the better, and these multiplayer-focused mechanics tend to overperform in 1v1 scenarios.
+Like cards with monarch, the quicker it's put online the better, and these multiplayer-focused mechanics tend to overperform in 1v1 scenarios.

 #1.
 Solitude